chamaeleonidae/api/docs/concepts/normalization.md

 ## Properties and Events

-- User Property names are normalized to their lower cased and underscored versions.
+- **User Property** names are normalized to their lower cased and underscored versions.
-- Event Names are normalized in the same way
+- **Event Names** are normalized in the same way.
-- This is done to provide the consistent application of API inputs and Segmentation outputs without runtime translations
+- This is done to provide the consistent application of API inputs and Segmentation outputs without runtime translations.

 ### User/Company Properties :id=properties

-All of these examples will be stored internally as `user_role` and be called "User Role" in the UI
+All of these examples will be stored internally as `user_role` and be called "User Role" in the UI.

 - `user-role` => `user_role`
 - `userRole` => `user_role`